erickmerchant/vanilla-kit/README.md

 # html-render

 A tiny front-end framework using a fluent interface for constructing UI.
 Also has shallow reactivity.
 Only 1.3 kB minified and compressed.
 Also it's fully tree-shakeable if you use a bundler like rollup.
 Currently it is hosted on JSR.
 Install with `deno add @erickmerchant/html-render`.
+Or use it from [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/html-render/lib.min.js) and add it to your importmap.
 See the examples directory for usage.

 ## API